Considerations for setting up international domains

 johns-apparel.de

-- To display your store in multiple languages, you need to translate the content of your online store by adding your own translations using CSV files, or by using a compatible third-party app.
+for a European market. - To display your store in multiple languages, you need to translate the content of your online store by using the Translate and Adapt app, or by using a compatible third-party app.

 - If you already use multiple languages with your online store with the URL format